seijin-kobayashi/late-phase-weights/README.md

 ### Finetuning

+Before starting, you would need to download the ImageNet data and place the following files in the ./datasets directory:

+    ILSVRC2012_img_train.tar
+    ILSVRC2012_img_val.tar
+    ILSVRC2012_devkit_t12.tar.gz

 The following command will finetune a pretrained model for 20 epochs with the late phase batchnorm algorithm:

     train_super_late_phase.py --arch=<architecture>